fastapi/fastapi/docs/en/docs/virtual-environments.md

 A virtual environment is a **directory**, very similar to the global one, where you can install the packages for a project.

-This way, each project will have it's own virtual environment (`.venv` directory) with its own packages.
+This way, each project will have its own virtual environment (`.venv` directory) with its own packages.

 ```mermaid
 flowchart TB